Whalley Range CC, Manchester

 We are an inclusive club which supports and caters for a community of cricket lovers.
 Fun is enhanced by winning.
 An amateur club with a professional attitude and approach.

 New players always welcome.
+We are particularly keen to recruit people who can keep wicket.
 We pride ourselves on providing cricket for all tastes and abilities, and now includes our new Over 40s team, playing Wednesdays in a league..
-The 1st XI and 2nd XIs play a very high quality of cricket every Saturday, taken very seriously; the 3rd XI plays on Sundays, is slightly less serious and is a proving ground for new players and aspiring juniors, and the Midweek XI and Sunday Friendly XI is for those who just want to enjoy an evening or afternoon's cricket in a semi-competitive environment, followed by a drink in the bar.
+The 1st XI and 2nd XIs play a very high quality of cricket every Saturday, taken very seriously; the 3rd XI and now 4th XIs play on Sundays, is slightly less serious and is a proving ground for new players and aspiring juniors, and the Midweek XI and Sunday Friendly XI is for those who just want to enjoy an evening or afternoon's cricket in a semi-competitive environment, followed by a drink in the bar.

 Normally £20inc p&p, now just £10inc p&p.
 And all profits go to help fund junior sport at WRC